lighterim/lighterim/docs/tutorial-extras/lighter-account-system.md

 sidebar_position: 2
 ---

+# Lighter Account System
-# Lighter.IM Account System: Why Your Web3 Identity Needs Quadruple Protection
+## Why Your Web3 Identity Needs Quadruple Protection

 Lighter.IM Protocol is designed to be a secure, private, and efficient decentralized on/off-ramp for fiat and crypto.
 To achieve the highest standards of safety and flexibility, we have engineered a unique four-layer account system.